adinaamzarescu/Santa-Claus/README.md

     * YELLOW - gives a child (that haven't received a gift yet) a gift:

-      	1. chooses the cheapest gift from the preference list
+      	`1. chooses the cheapest gift from the preference list`

-      	2. if there are no gift in teh preference list or if the quantity of the cheapest gift = 0  then this child won't receive a gift
+      	`2. if there are no gift in teh preference list or if the quantity of the cheapest gift = 0  then this child won't receive a gift`

     * BLACK - decreseas the assignedBudget with 30%